Statin Sensitivity Doesn’t Rule Out Treatment

 But some people stop taking the drug after suffering side effects.
 Luckily, a workaround has been proven effective.
 A recent study confirms that with custom dosing, statin medications can safely lower cholesterol levels even for the most sensitive patients.

-Leslie Cho, MD, cardiologist and Section Head of Preventive Cardiology and Rehabilitation in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine at Cleveland Clinic, was the lead author in the study and says that even for statin-sensitive patients, “there is a very good chance that they will eventually be able to tolerate long-term use of a statin and benefit from its cholesterol-lowering effects.”
+Cardiologist Leslie Cho, MD, was the lead author in the study.
+She says that even for statin-sensitive patients, “there is a very good chance that they will eventually be able to tolerate long-term use of a statin and benefit from its cholesterol-lowering effects.”

-About 10 – 20 percent of all patients who take the cholesterol-lowering drug develop statin sensitivity.
+About 10 to 20% of all patients who take the cholesterol-lowering drug develop statin sensitivity.

 Some of the more common side effects associated with statin intolerance are: